-According to allegations raised in a recently filed product liability lawsuit, problems with the Exactech Optetrak knee replacement caused a Texas man to suffer premature failure of the implant, resulting in need for revision surgery only a few years after the device was placed in his body.
+According to allegations raised in an August 2020 product liability lawsuit, problems with the Exactech Optetrak knee replacement caused a Texas man to suffer premature failure of the implant, resulting in need for revision surgery only a few years after the device was placed in his body.

 The complaint (PDF) was filed by Anthony Palumbo, Jr. in the U.S. District Court for the Northern District of Texas on August 6, indicating that the Exactech knee implant was defectively designed and unreasonably designed.

 In February 2022, an Exactech knee recall was issued for 147,732 implants sold since 2004, which may degrade and wear out prematurely.
 The recall was issued due to Exactech Optetrak knee failures that were 3 to 7 times higher than other knee replacement systems.